Differentially Private Bayesian Inference for Gaussian Copula Correlations: Background

 Let $D$ represent some dataset comprising $n$ individuals measured on $p$ variables.
 DP utilizes the concept of neighboring datasets, which we define as follows.
 Let $D'$ be a dataset also with $n$ individuals and $p$ variables.
 Then, $D'$ is a neighboring dataset of $D$ if it differs from $D$ by the substitution of a single individual's data.
 That is, $n-1$ of the individuals are the same in $D$ and $D'$, but one individual is different.
 This definition of neighboring datasets implies that the sample size $n$ of $D$ is considered public.
 One also can define neighboring datasets via the insertion or deletion of one individual from $D$, although we do not do so here.
 Definition \ref{def:DP} provides the definition of DP that we use in our work.

 \begin{definition}[$\epsilon$-differential privacy] Let $D$ and $D'$ be any neighboring datasets.
-A randomized algorithm $\cA$ satisfies $\epsilon$-differential privacy ($\epsilon$-DP) if, for every measurable set $S\subseteq \operatorname{Range}(\cA)$, \end{definition} The criterion in \eqref{eq:DPdef} provides a probabilistic guarantee that changing any single individual's information has a controlled effect on the algorithm's output.
+A randomized algorithm $\cA$ satisfies $\epsilon$-differential privacy ($\epsilon$-DP) if, for every measurable set $S\subseteq \operatorname{Range}(\cA)$, \end{definition} The probabilities in Definition~\ref{def:DP} are taken with respect to the randomness of the algorithm $\cA$ alone, not over any sampling distribution for $D$.

+The criterion in Definition \ref{def:DP} provides a probabilistic guarantee that changing any single individual's information has a controlled effect on the algorithm's output.
 The degree of control is governed by the parameter $\epsilon>0$, known as the privacy budget.
 Smaller values of $\epsilon$ ensure that analysts, well-intentioned or not, cannot easily discern from the output of $\mathcal{A}$ whether $S$ was generated using $D$ or $D'$, thereby making it difficult to learn if any particular individual was in the data.
 Larger values of $\epsilon$ offer less of a guarantee.
 However, typically there is a trade-off in choosing $\epsilon$.
 For most $\mathcal{A}$ that satisfy DP, decreasing $\epsilon$ results in greater distortion of the confidential data analysis.
 Typical recommendations in the literature involve setting $\epsilon \leq 1$, although in practice (much) larger values are often used \citep{Kazan2024prior}.

 A common way to construct an $\epsilon$-DP algorithm is to add random noise to the output of the analysis of the confidential data $D$.
 The scale of the noise is determined by how sensitive the computation is to changes in a single record in the worst case.
 This quantity is known as the $\ell_1$ sensitivity and is defined in Definition \ref{mechanism:sensitivity}.